 They’re a solid option for those just beginning or for those players who play once in a while.

-This material of string is known to have stiffness and durability.
+Polyester tennis strings are known to have stiffness and durability.
 They can be produced at much thinner gauges yet still remain durable.

 They do tend to lose tension and are unforgiving to your arm.
 If you have arm/tennis elbow issues, I’d recommend staying away from polyester strings.